 - It clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.

-- It can also benefit patent holders while damage negotiation or settlement.
+- It can also benefit patent holders while damaging negotiation or settlement.

 - It brings more sense and unambiguity to the application, making it less secured from potential infringers.

-- It depicts the technical specifications and presents a blue-print of the invention on papers, helping the owner and the examiner to visualize the outcomes, in much better way.
+- It depicts the technical specifications and presents a blueprint of the invention on papers, helping the owner and the examiner to visualize the outcomes, in a much better way.

 - It even helps the patent owner to take professional help from a patent draftsperson, who can even pinpoint any issues with the invention (if any), that can be rectified by the owner before application submission.